Mexico begins voluntary repatriation of Haitian migrants

 |

-MEXICO CITY, Mexico (AFP) — Around 70 Haitian migrants flew home from Mexico yesterday on the first voluntary repatriation flight, authorities said, as part of a deal aimed at easing a growing humanitarian crisis.
+MEXICO CITY, Mexico (AFP)— Around 70 Haitian migrants flew home from Mexico on Wednesday on the first voluntary repatriation flight, authorities said, as part of a deal aimed at easing a growing humanitarian crisis.

 The Haitians, including 13 children, boarded a flight for Port-au-Prince from the south-eastern city of Villahermosa, Mexico's National Migration Institute said in a statement.